 Meetings of the Energy Business Council (EBC) are designed to provide an opportunity for governments and industry to discuss the most important issues of the energy market, as well as share views on long-term policies.
 One of the most important objectives of the EBC meetings is to provide feedback on IEA activities, with a specific focus on the World Energy Outlook (WEO) analysis.

 As a result, this exchange works both ways.
 On the one hand, insights from EBC meetings provide valuable input to IEA work, and on the other, the WEO constitutes a useful reference and a support for informed decision making in business and industry.

-Many opinion leaders, both from governments and industry, acknowledge the importance of the WEO as a fundamental guide on the dynamics of the global energy sector and recognise the EBC process as a forum, instrumental in developing the confidence and dialogue between stakeholders of the energy markets.
+Many opinion leaders, both from governments and industry, acknowledge the importance of the WEO as a fundamental guide on the dynamics of the global energy sector and recognise the EBC process as a forum, instrumental in developing the confidence and dialogue among stakeholders of the energy markets.
 See the section Opinion Leaders on WEO.

 The findings of the WEO are frequently used in industry publications such as financial, annual and sustainability reports and presentations.